xiaoylu/leetcode_category/TreeTraversal/Readme.md

         return res
 ```

-So in your mind, the rules are
-* go left whenever possible (node.left != null)
-* pop up from the stack, when the left is a deadend
-* (appending current node to the result), then go right
+Note that you should push the visited node (while keep going left) into the stack.
+So the elements in the stack are the same when call DFS recursively.

 Whenever you pop up an element, its left branch has already been explored.
+So go right then.

 **LC 144.
 Binary Tree Preorder Traversal**
 ```